-In a bid to help those in need, Crowdfunder have created a "paying it forward" campaign, which is 100% free.
-It provides customers the option to book and pay a local business now for things such as meals, a room for the night or a ticket to an event, based on a promise to deliver in the future.
+In a bid to help those in need, Crowdfunder has created a "paying it forward" campaign, which is 100% free.
+It provides customers with the option to book and pay a local business now for things such as meals, a room for the night or a ticket to an event, based on a promise to deliver in the future.

 Like every digital marketing activity, successful crowdfunding projects are able to convey a story to their target audience.
-In this blog we want to introduce businesses to Crowdfunder by giving you a little bit of background information, along with covering what is needed to launch an effective crowdfunding campaign during the coronavirus lockdown.
+In this blog, we want to introduce businesses to Crowdfunder by giving you a little bit of background information, along with covering what is needed to launch an effective crowdfunding campaign during the coronavirus lockdown.

 So, what is Crowdfunding?

 Simply put, crowdfunding is a type of revenue generation, designed to raise funds for a project by asking a large number of people to donate money, usually in small amounts to fulfil the financial goals of the project.

 This approach, focused solely on online social media and crowdfunding platforms, allows a business/charity/individual to raise money easily within a short amount of time.